mirrexagon/lua-irc-engine/README.md

 ---

-Modules can be unloaded with `irc:unload_module(module_name)`.
+Modules can be unloaded with `irc:unload_module(module_table)`, where `module_table` is the same table you passed to `irc.load_module`.
 This will remove every handler and sender that the module added.

 Standard modules